Harshdev098/haze-wallet/README.md

 - **Wallet.tsx:** Core wallet UI logic
 - **Components:** The component folder contains all of the UI components(Activities,AddFederation,Header...)
 - **Pages:** The Pages folder contains all the of the pages and tabs of the main wallet(JoinFederation,Ecash,Settings...)
-- **Redux:** Redux files manages the fedimint web sdk and NDK initialization and thier working
+- **Redux:** Redux files manages the fedimint sdk and NDK initialization and thier working
   - WalletManger manages the switching of the federations, loading wallet data, initializing of the wallet and giving wallet instance to their childrens and with some other functionalities
   - Nostr context runs in the background without blocking the wallet functionalities or UI renderings like intializing NDK, connecting to relays, setting up subscriptions for the following nostr events(get_info, pay_invoice, make_invoice, get_balance, list_transactions, lookup_invoice, notifications, payment_sent, payment_received)
 - **Services:** The services folder contains the helper functions and the main fedimint web sdk rpc methods.